cdli-gh/annodoc/index.md

 	4	15-ta	15=ta	15=ABL	7	nummod	morphologically marked as ABL
 	5	/	_	_	7	punct
 	6	ur-ba-gara2-ke4	ur.ba.gara2.k=e	Urbagara=ERG	7	ERG
 	7	in-ba-a	'i-n-ba-Ø-'a	VP-3SG.A-portion.out-3SG.S/DO-NOM	0	acl

 (numeral [oblique] argument)

-Likewise for pronominal numerals.
+Unmodified pronominal numerals are annotated `nummod`, regardless of morphological case.
 Note that these can be subsequently disambiguated on grounds of morphology:

 	# Jagersma, Chap.
 9 (68)
 	# ‘This was taken away among the second ones that went.’